madmongo1/richylib/README.md

 # richylib
-A Library of interesting an useful things
+A Library of interesting and useful things